Beginner's Guide to Landscape Astrophotography: Equipment Recommendations for Different Budgets

 Lens: Samyang 12mm f/2 (€150–200)

-Tripod: Rollei c5i aluminum (€50–60)
+Tripod: Rollei c5i Aluminum (€50–60)

-Accessories: Intervalometer, SD card, dew heater, power bank (€50-75)
+Accessories: Intervalometer, SD card, cable heater, power bank (€50–75)

 Mid-range setup (approx. $1,250)